ltebs-polimi/AY2122_II_Project-6/README.md

 1. Univariate analysis: we removed the outlier to the variables that had a Gaussian distribution and we tried to normalize the other distributions.
 1. Multivariate analysis: we removed from the dataset the variables with high linear correlation and the variables which show a pattern in the bivariate distribution.
 Then, we performed a PCA.
 1. X and y dataset: after the standardization we split the dataset into y and x.
 The first one is the dataset containing the target (‘supine’, ‘prone’, ‘lateral R’, ‘lateral L’).
 The second one is the dataset containing the variables.
 We divided these datasets into train (70%) and test (30%).
-1. Machine Learning methods: we explore different ML methods.
-For each of them we select the best parameters with a function, in order to perform the best classification.
+1. Machine Learning methods: we explored different ML methods.
+For each of them we selected the best parameters with a function, in order to perform the best classification.
 We explore:
    1. KNN (k-Nearest Neighbour)
    1. Decisional Tree
    1. Naïve-Bayes classifier